Frequently Asked Questions

 The Assessor provides a change of address form with the Notice of Value.
 If you do not receive a tax bill, be sure to contact the Assessor and verify the address on the tax roll.
 Please be advised that the Notice of Value form can be used to change a mailing address but not the names on the Assessor’s property account.
 Recorded and effective conveyance documents are necessary to change names on Assessor’s property accounts.

-The following agencies and services are funded by property taxes: State of New Mexico, Doña Ana County, City Governments (Las Cruces, Hatch, Mesilla and Sunland Park), Doña Ana Branch Community College, Public School Districts (Las Cruces, Hatch and Gadsden) and Flood Districts (Lower Rio Grande and Hueco).
+The following agencies and services are funded by property taxes: State of New Mexico, Doña Ana County, City Governments (Las Cruces, Hatch, Mesilla, Sunland Park, and Anthony), Doña Ana Branch Community College, Public School Districts (Las Cruces, Hatch and Gadsden), and Flood Districts (Lower Rio Grande, Hueco, Caballo SWCD, McLead, and LUWSD).
 Each property owner pays taxes based on the value of the property owned.
 The exact distribution of your tax depends on where you live within the County.
 Your tax bill will indicate what taxes you pay.

 Only about 15 percent of the land in Doña Ana County is non-governmental.
 The state and federal governments hold about 85 percent of county land, and neither entity pays property taxes.
 The 15 percent of county land that is privately or corporately held pays the property taxes that fund county government and the entities listed in the answer to the previous question.